Le Père Duchesne: Focuses

 It said that the country was ruled by the rich, but "nineteen-twentieths are neither rich nor merchants," but "this mass was always pure."
-The paper criticized the government's lack of actions in stopping counterrevolution and the "dictatorial actions" used to rule the country.
+The paper criticized the government's lack of action in stopping counterrevolution and the "dictatorial actions" used to rule the country.
 It would often focus on specific people and events and completely degrade every single part of it.
 Hébert was a radical, never slow to express his opinion, and used profane language in the majority of his published pieces.
 The paper was used to fight off and call out other parties that contradicted the author's views, such as the Girondists.

 The editor had followers who called themselves Hébertists.
 Hébertists shared the idea of the dechristianization of France, which was a recurring topic in the paper.

 In some cases, the paper would criticize the people whom it was trying to defend, the sans-culottes.
 It spoke of their "gullibility" when it came to the words of the government.
 It stated that they were a "sheep-like species" who "cannot see farther than their noses."
-The people were making it more difficult on themselves by believing what the government was telling them.
+It said that the people were making it more difficult on themselves by believing what the government was telling them.

 Camille Desmoulins

 One of the main enemies of the paper was journalist Camille Desmoulins.
 Desmoulins was against the movement to dechristianize France, which Hébert and his followers supported.
-Père Duchesne and Desmoulins would often bicker back-and-forth within their respective papers.
+Père Duchesne and Desmoulins would often bicker back and forth within their respective papers.
 Desmoulins was executed a few weeks after Hébert.